sisl/Discra/docs/installation.rst

   git clone "https://github.com/sisl/Discora"

-This does not install all the dependencies, which we'll be going through next.
+This step does not install all the dependencies, which we'll be going through next.

 Java SDK
 ========

 Our code is written in Scala, which uses JVM.
-Go ahead and download the Java SE Development Kit 8 for your system if you don't already have it.
+Download Java SE Development Kit 8 for your system if you don't already have it.

 IntelliJ IDEA
 =============